 A: Yes.
 A referral for physical therapy is valid at any clinic of your choice.

 Q: Should I take my pain medications before treatment?

-A: Your therapist can better assess your individual response to treatment if your medications are not taken on the day of evaluation.
-You can call or discuss this with your therapist on or before your apointment.
+A: Your therapist can better assess your individual response to treatment if your pain medications are not taken on the day of evaluation.
+You can call or discuss this with your therapist on or before your appointment.

 Q: Do you accept my insurance even though I am from out of state?

 A: Yes, we accept all insurances.
 Co-payments may vary whether you are in network or out of network.
 We will call your insurance company to verify your benefits prior to the time of services so that you will know what to expect.